 Excessive amounts of dirt, oil, and bacteria can build up in the pores, resulting in acne, blackheads, and whiteheads.
-Cleansers wipe away acne-causing pollutants from the skin before they get a chance to enter the skin pores.
+Cosmetics and beauty products also leave residues on the skin.
+Cleansers wipe away acne-causing pollutants and other impurities from the skin before they get a chance to enter the skin pores.

 - Offers Hydration

 Proteins, such as collageni XAn abundant protein found in the body that helps provide support and structure to the skin, tendons, and connective tissues. and elastini XA protein found in the connective tissues of the body that is responsible for providing elasticity to the skin. , which contribute to your skin health and elasticity, require moisture to function.
 Cleansers help retain the natural moisture of your skin to keep it looking soft and supple.

 A face wash eliminates the dirt, dead skin cells, oil, and grime from the pores and offers deep cleansing.
 They produce a good amount of lather and may contain more astringent ingredients.
 In addition to the benefits mentioned above, face washes also have the following USPs.

 Besides oil and dirt, a facial wash has the unique ability to remove dead skin cells.
 This prevents acne and enhances the rate of cell turnover, resulting in younger-looking skin.

 Face wash essentially preps your skin for the rest of your facial care routine.
 It clears and opens your pores, enabling better absorption of other facial products.

 The best way to apply face wash is to massage it onto the skin.
 This boosts blood flow to your face and helps achieve a healthy glow.

 While you can use a cleanser alone, it is typically used before the face wash.
 For best results, follow the steps mentioned below: